tarakanbg/vatsim_online/README.md

   # to be able to loop through them separately in the view
   @atc = stations[:atc]
   @pilots = stations[:pilots]

+  # We can also isolate the departures and/or arrivals for conveneinence if we
+  # want to loop through them separately
+  @departures = stations[:departures]
+  @arrivals = stations[:arrivals]
 end
 ```